oracle/graphpipe/docs/README.md

 # GraphPipe

-> A Standardized, Efficient protocol for Dead Simple ML Model Serving
+> Dead Simple Machine Learning Model Serving via a Standard Protocol

 # What is it?

 GraphPipe is a protocol and collection of software designed to simplify machine learning model deployment and decouple it from vendor-specific model implementations.

 # Features

-* A simple, minimalist specification based on Flatbuffers
+* A minimalist specification based on Flatbuffers
 * Simple, reference model servers for Tensorflow, Caffe2, and ONNX.
-More implementations to come.
 * Efficient client implementations in Go, Python, and Java.

 ### Quick Navigation